danielgavrila2/Patient-Management-System/README.md

 - **Cloud Infrastructure** — Built from scratch using IaC principles and deployed to AWS (tested with LocalStack emulator).
 - **Authentication & Authorization** — JWT tokens and Spring Security implemented to protect all microservices.
 - **Scalability** — Designed to easily scale horizontally by adding more instances of services.
+- **API Gateway** — A single entry point for all client requests, managing routing, load balancing, authentication, and rate limiting.
 ---

 ## Deployment ☁️